 Below is a brief description of the research I am involved in.

 Global warming with its strong polar amplification resulted in a substantial reduction of the Arctic sea ice thickness and concentration.
 As a result, both mechanical and thermodynamic sea ice - ocean interactions have strengthened and lead to enhanced footprints of ocean eddies in sea ice characteristics.
-The 'turbulent' sea ice, i.e. carrying signatures of ocean eddies and filaments, is evident during summer seasons for thicknesses less than about 1 meter.
+The 'turbulent' sea ice, i.e. carrying signatures of ocean eddies and filaments, is evident during summer seasons for concentrations less than about 60%.

-Video: effective sea ice thickness (in meters) as simulated by the 1/48 degree ocean model (MITGCM) at the Jet Propulsion Laboratory, Caltech\NASA.
+Video: sea ice vorticity (normalized by f) as simulated by the 1/48 degree ocean model (MITGCM) at the Jet Propulsion Laboratory, Caltech\NASA.
 Note the presence of strong submesoscales in marginal ice zones and mesoscale eddies throughout the Arctic when the sea ice melts.

 Recently the Arctic Ocean has accumulated a large amount of freshwater largely stored within the Beaufort Gyre.
 The accumulation was linked to changing atmospheric winds which can cause a release of the accumulated fresh waters with global climate implications possible provided they reach deep convection regions.
 Nonetheless, the basic gyre dynamics are not well understood and it is unclear how much FWC can be held in under such persistent forcing and how quickly can these fresh waters be released.
 Combining theory with numerical simulations I work to explore the dominant physical processes governing the FWC dynamics: the Ekman pumping and mesoscale eddies that balance to reach equilibrium.
 It is the interplay between these processes that defines the gyre stability and affects its wind-driven variability.